You can have a great standard of living in Kuala Lumpur for not a lot of money.

 Around RM120 to 240.

-If you scroll up to look at our daily budget, you see that we’ve carved out spaces for mostly food, transport, and if you’re planning on going to any attractions.
+If you scroll up to look at my daily budget advice, you see that I’ve carved out spaces for food, transport, and if you’re planning on going to any attractions.

 The maximum is around RM700, because food and drink would cost around RM100-200 per meal, and you have to take into account any attractions you’re planning on visiting.

-Things to consider when travelling to Kuala Lumpur:
+Things to consider when traveling to Kuala Lumpur:

 A final round up of things to consider when travelling to Kuala Lumpur: